What are Tree Preservation Orders?

 In some circumstances we may allow pruning or removal to accommodate development.
 However the TPO means we can control any works and arrange new planting to replace trees that are removed.

-If on purpose you damage or destroy a protected tree, you could be liable to fines of up to £20,000 via the Magistrates Court, or unlimited fines via the Crown Court.
+If on purpose you damage or destroy a protected tree, you could be liable to fines of up to £20,000 via the Magistrates Court.
+You could also be liable for unlimited fines via the Crown Court.
 You could also be fined if you cause or permit such work.

 Reporting works to a protected tree without permission

-If you become aware of anyone pruning or felling a protected tree without permission, please contact us online or call our enforcement team on (01226) 773555.
+If you become aware of anyone pruning or felling a protected tree without permission, please contact us online.
+You can also call our enforcement team on (01226) 773555.